The 70 weeks prophecy: placing Christ in History

 26 And after threescore and two weeks shall Messiah be cut off, but not for himself: and the people of the prince that shall come shall destroy the city and the sanctuary; and the end thereof shall be with a flood, and unto the end of the war desolations are determined.

-27 And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation [Strong’s H4503, an offering] to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate.
+27 And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation [Strong’s H4503, an offering] to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation [Strong’s H3617, completion], and that determined [Strong’s H2782, to point] shall be poured upon the desolate.

-The prophecy covers 69 weeks (v25) and a final week (v27), giving 70 weeks of prophetic time.
-Applying the year-day principle, we have 490 years of actual time.
+The prophecy covers 69 weeks (v25) and a final week (v27), giving a total of 70.
+To understand the prophecy we must apply prophetic time, in which one prophetic day equals one year of actual time.

-We are given the start event: the decree to restore and to build Jerusalem (v25).
-We need therefore to determine the decree and its date.
+We are given the start event of the 70 weeks prophecy: the decree to restore and to build Jerusalem (v25 above).
+We need therefore to determine the precise decree and its date.

-It is Artaxerxes who granted the decree to rebuild and restore Jerusalem (v25).
-Thus we need to know when Artaxerxes ascended the throne.
+It is a later Persian King, Artaxerxes 1, who granted a third decree authorizing the full rebuilding and restoration of Jerusalem (v25 above).
+Thus we need to know when Artaxerxes 1 ascended the throne.

-Historical records tell us that Artaxerxes ascended the throne soon after August of 465 BC (in that month his father Xerxes was murdered).
-However, the first year of a king’s reign (his first regnal year) was reckoned as the first whole calender year of his reign (the first part-year of a reign that does not cover a complete calendar year is called the accessional year).
+The first year of a Persian king’s reign (his first regnal year), however, was reckoned as the first whole calendar year of his reign (the first part-year of a reign that does not cover a complete calendar year is called the accessional year).

 The Persian year ran from spring to spring.
 Thus the first year of Artaxerxes’ reign was counted from the spring of 464 BC.

-Thus the decree was put into effect in the autumn of the seventh year of Artaxerxes, which is when the rebuilding began.
+Thus the decree was put into effect in the autumn of the seventh year of Artaxerxes I, which is when the rebuilding began.

 We now have the start of the 70 weeks prophecy: the autumn of 457 BC.
 To calculate the end date of the prophecy, we simply add 490 years to 457 BC, which gives us the autumn of 34 AD (there is no year 0).